russelljjarvis/teiili/CONTRIBUTING.md

 8. When you're done, make a merge request.

 ## Any contributions you make will be under the MIT Software License
 In contributing back to https://code.ini.uzh.ch/ncs/teili, you agree to license your contribution under the MIT license, see the `LICENSE` file.
 In particular, if you are employed by an organisation which claims rights over IP created by you as a consequence of that employment, it is _*your*_ responsibilty to check that you are allowed to license your contribution under the MIT license _*before*_ you push it to code.ini.uzh.ch.

-## Report bugs using Gitlab's [issues](https://code.ini.uzh.ch/ncs/teili/issues)
+## Report bugs using Gitlab's issues
-We use our Gitlab issues to track bugs and enhancement requests.
+We use our Gitlab [Issues](https://code.ini.uzh.ch/ncs/teili/issues) to track bugs and enhancement requests.

 Report a bug or make an enhancement request by opening a [new issue](https://code.ini.uzh.ch/ncs/teili/issues/new?issue); it's that easy!